 If you have to do any long distance night driving, it’s always a good idea to avoid doing it alone if you can.
 Having a friend there beside you in the passenger seat to talk to you and keep your mind engaged while you drive is one of the best ways to stay safe in the dark.
 It also makes the miles much less lonely and gives you the chance to swap out shifts behind the wheel so you can nap if needed.

-Driving at night is necessity for most people in today’s mile-a-minute society, but it should never be taken lightly.
+Driving at night is a necessity for most people in today’s mile-a-minute society, but it should never be taken lightly.
 As long as you pay attention to your surroundings and yourself, you should be able to safely traverse those moon-lit highways and byways.

 Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on night driving safety, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.